Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Wireless PIR alarms (quick install, loud)

-- Hardwired alarms linked to home system
+- Hardwired alarms linked to the home system

 - Smart alarms that send phone notifications